a00908270/masterthesis/thesis.md

 Statistics (like *stars*, *contributors* and *forks*) of open-source projects hosted on the version control platform GitHub, increasingly influence the community and other developers.
 Every user on GitHub can show interest in a project by giving it a star, or copy the complete source code (a fork).
 Programmers that contributed code to a project are called contributors.
 In a blog article[^leaf], the founder of a machine learning framework called *Leaf* announced the suspension of the development.
 The announcement featured a screenshot that compared Leaf to TensorFlow by the amount of stars on GitHub.

 TensorFlow is currently the leading framework in terms of stars and contributors.
 Backed by Google, TensorFlow is fully integrated into the Google Cloud and Android platform.
 It has also been adopted by several large companies, like IBM, Twitter and Airbus \cite{dzone-frameworks}.
 Furthermore tech blogs rather report on TensorFlow than other frameworks.
-A Google search for TensorFlow on the popular tech blog *DZone.com* returns over 5.300 results, while Deeplearning4J got less than 500 (as of July 17, 2018).
+A search for TensorFlow on the popular tech blog *DZone.com* returns over 5.300 results, while Deeplearning4J got less than 500 (as of July 17, 2018).
 The following table compares the statistics of the two mentioned projects on GitHub.

 |              | TensorFlow [^tens] | Deeplearning4J [^dl4j] |
 | ------------ | ------------------ | ---------------------- |